 “I believe that universities have a responsibility to utilize our research prowess and expertise to address the serious challenges young people face — to step up and serve our students in new and innovative ways that respond to the challenges they face with the loss of access to many of their mentors and internships, and a disrupted economy,” said Tromp, Boise State president.
 “Our young people are our future, and, as with the Apollo 13 mission, we must never give up, but commit to helping them in flight.”

 In addition to the summit, Boise State’s Project Launchpad includes a task force of academic, student success and mental health leaders who will strategize with student groups, gather data and problem solve.
 Tromp is meeting with student groups and partnering with Gordon Jones, dean of the College of Innovation and Design, to co-teach a class called Leading and Learning During Uncertain Times.
 The course seeks new strategies to support students while working in partnership with them.
-It is engaging in quantitative and qualitative data collection through Boise State’s Office of Institutional Research.
+It is engaging in quantitative and qualitative data collection through Boise State’s Office of Institutional Effectiveness.

 “We will introduce students to the very complex work of higher education and learn from them about the broad ranging impacts of the pandemic, along with what’s working for them, what’s not, and how we can evolve to better serve,” said Tromp.
 Universities and colleges, she added, must share their research, their data, strategies and insights to advance the professional and personal well-being of their students.
 Toward that end, Boise State has created Rebuilding the Launchpad, a searchable open-source clearinghouse.